Frühstück: Zauberhaftes Hirse-Müsli - myBioma

 This recipe offers your intestines a wide variety of different fibres - this is due to the large amount of fruit and millet.
 The more different types of fruit you use, the more fiber you get.
 Your intestinal bacteria are called upon when it comes to breaking down and utilizing them.
 They break down the fiber, which you would otherwise not be able to digest, making many nutrients available in the first place!
 These bacteria play a very important role in your body's health, are involved in many disease processes and ensure a balanced gut.

-Millet is a special grain: on the one hand, it provides an amazing amount of minerals compared to its competitors, and on the other hand, it is naturally gluten-free and therefore also suitable for people with coeliac disease or gluten intolerance.
+Millet is a special grain: on the one hand, it provides an amazing amount of minerals compared to its competitors, and on the other hand, it is naturally gluten-free and therefore also suitable for people with coeliac disease or gluten sensitivity.
 Millet also contains particularly high levels of silicon (silicic acid), iron and vitamin B6.
 The body needs silicon above all in the skin, hair, nails, bones and cartilage.
 There it is involved in the structure and elasticity.
 Iron, on the other hand, is particularly important for keeping red blood cells healthy.
 A deficiency leads to anaemia - which manifests itself in tiredness, weakness and listlessness.
 (2)

 Grapefruit Grapefruits are particularly rich in vitamin C.